 If the O-ring seems fine, consider other causes of leaky faucets.

-If your O-rings are indeed faulty, you'll need to replace them with new ones that can seal in the leak.
+If you’ve confirmed that you have bad O rings, you'll need to replace them with new ones that can seal in the leak.

-Didn't work?
-If your faucet's still leaking, you've likely got a larger problem going on that calls for a plumber's expertise.
+If replacing them didn’t work and your faucet's still leaking, you’re likely dealing with a larger problem that calls for a plumber's expertise.
 You can reach out to our Remote Assist expert for a virtual diagnosis!